flies-jedi/flies-jedi.github.io/_pages/mailinglist.md

 layout: page
 permalink: /mailinglist/
 title: mailing list
-description: Just a few info regarding the JEDIs mailing list.
+description: Join Our Mailing List!
 nav: true
 nav_order: 6
 ---

-### Join Our Mailing List

 Are you a group leader running your lab for up to seven years — whether on a temporary, tenure-track, or tenured position?  <br><br>